kiboschool/course-data-structures-and-algorithms/src/lessons/week-02/searching.md

 </details>
 </aside>

-When `num` *does* appear in the list, on average we would still have to search half of the list, or `n / 2` items.
-Is there a way we could leverage the sortedness of the list to improve our search in this case?
-Yes -- binary search!
+This optimization is nice, but it doesn't really improve our algorithm when the item *does* appear in the list.
+For that, we can use binary search.

 ## Binary search